emanguy/rust-rest/doc/architecture_layers.md

 ### Driving adapters (HTTP routing)
 Driving adapters should handle protocol-specific details for triggering logic in the domain.
-This means accepting and responding with DTOs (Data Transfer Objects), and converting these DTOs into domain types before invoking domain functionality through the driving port.
+This means accepting and responding with DTOs (Data Transfer Objects) and converting these DTOs into domain types before invoking domain functionality through the driving port.
 Conversely, when a domain type or domain error is passed back to a driving adapter, they should be converted into DTOs before they go over the wire.
 The HTTP response code should be determined based on the semantics of either a successful operation or the specific domain error received from the driving port.